Internal fixation of scaphoid can be done either percutaneously or using open reduction.

-Using power drill preferably with slow rotation.
-[Exerts a more controlled force on the fragments, this reducing the risk of displacement than manual drilling] while checking the position of the tip of the drill bit using image intensification.
+Using a power drill preferably with slow rotation.
+[Exerts a more controlled force on the fragments, thus reducing the risk of displacement than manual drilling] while checking the position of the tip of the drill bit using image intensification.

-Use of self tapping screws would eliminate need for tapping, which may be carried if non-tapping screws are used.
+Use of self-tapping screws would eliminate the need for tapping, which may be carried if non-tapping screws are used.

 The screw is inserted over the guide wire.
-The threaded section of the tip of the screw pass completely beyond the fracture plane to achieve interfragmentary compression.
+The threaded section of the tip of the screw passes completely beyond the fracture plane to achieve interfragmentary compression.